alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 Script
 ======

-We developed a script that could be used to interact with the database for extracting train,dev and test data to an output folder.
+We developed a script that could be used to interact with the database for extracting train, dev and test data to an output folder.

 **TA-LibriSpeech.py** Module Description: